smford/eeh-esp32-rfid/README.md

 ## Abandoned
 - Add ability to add users: trainer beeps card, then beeps newly trained users card, eeh-esp32-rfid then posts to API and updates user database
 - When revoking access, disable led and relay, access in web admin, and in full status.
 To do the same effect, revoke access then log out user.
+- Make override codes be stored as a nested array within the config struct and in json.
+Hard to arrange, instead used simple csv method

 ## Done
 - Move parts of the code to seperate files